RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 CRDBs act very much like a standard Redis database except a few
 differences:

--   [CRDBs in this version support all major Redis data types.
-See the list of types supported in CRDBs under the Data Types section.]{style="font-weight: 400;"}
+-   CRDBs in this version support all major Redis data types.
+See the list of types supported in CRDBs under the Data Types section.
 -   As conflict handling rules differ between data types, some commands have slightly different requirements in CRDBs vs standard Redis databases. (ex: String type)